abdelk7344/adventure-story-project/maze/run-fairy.md

 The fairy gets mad at your distrust and hexes you!

 She turns you into a bug, forced to wander the maze forever.

-You Lose!
+Do you [forgiveness](die-fairy.md) or do you get [mad](kill-fairy.md) at her?